This page is primarily for you who have already been admitted to the PhD programme at the Department of Business Administration.

 During the PhD programme, PhD students are to present their thesis work at a minimum of two compulsory internal seminars – one research proposal (RP) seminar and one final seminar.
 It is also possible to have a non-compulsory midway review, a mid-seminar.
 Read more

-Courses and conferences
+Grants for courses and conferences

 PhD students can be granted compensation from the department to attend external courses or conferences.
 All costs must be approved by the Director of PhD programme in advance.
 Read more